wearerequired/composer-wp-config/README.md

 * Defines reasonable default values for database, object cache, debug, URL, and path constants.
 * Use `{{DIR}}` as placeholder in variable values to get it replaced with `__DIR__` of `wp-config.php`.
 * Supports `URL_DEVELOPMENT`, `URL_STAGING`, and `URL_PRODUCTION` for [WordPress Stage Switcher](https://github.com/roots/wp-stage-switcher).
 Requires at least v2.1.
+* Supports loading `wp-config-prepend.php` before and `wp-config-append.php` after the default config as part of `wp-config.php`.
+* Loads the WordPress plugin API early so actions and filters can be used.

 ## Default Constants